Thoracic Aortic Aneurysm and Aortic Dissection

 What is a thoracic aortic aneurysm?

-Once formed, an aneurysm will gradually increase in size and there will be a progressive weakening of the aneurysm wall.
-Treatment for a thoracic aneurysm may include surgical repair or removal of the aneurysm to prevent rupture.
+Once formed, an aneurysm will gradually increase in size and get progressively weaker.
+Treatment for a thoracic aneurysm may include surgical repair or removal of the aneurysm, or inserting a metal mesh coil (stent) to support the blood vessel and prevent rupture.

 What causes a thoracic aortic aneurysm to form?

 Different disease processes can cause thoracic aortic aneurysms including: